larsenjohn/herebyaccident/_posts/2016-04-18-youtube-custom-transcriptions.md

 Youtube has a really fancy auto detect for closed captioning, but if you have a bunch of proprietary branding things go a little haywire.
 Simplest way to go about this is to transcribe everything in a plain text document beforehand.

-You can also upload a full blow transcription file with best practices, but this works in a pinch.
+You can also upload a full blown transcription file with best practices, but this works in a pinch.

 ***
 <hr class="rule">

 ## Navigate to the CC settings

-The easiest way to get there is to navigate to your public (or private) video url and click the "CC" icon in the control bar under the video.
+The easiest way to get there is to login, navigate to your public (or private) video url, and click the "CC" icon in the control bar under the video.

 1. **Select:** Add new subtitles or CC
 2. **Choose:** English